stolostron/magic-mirror/README.md

 ## Configuration

+The configuration file must be present at `./config.json` or `/etc/magic-mirror/config.json`.

 - `appID` - the GitHub App ID that is used during authentication with the GitHub API.
 - `dbPath` - an optional path to the SQLite database to use or create.
 This defaults to `/etc/magic-mirror/magic-mirror.db`.